 Data processing under the GDPR must be lawful, transparent and for a specific purpose

-Controllers will have to designate a data protection officer (some small and medium-sized enterprises (SMEs) are exempt).
+Controllers will have to designate a data protection officer.
+Some small and medium-sized enterprises (SMEs) are exempt.
 They will also have to keep documentation about their processing activities.Some controllers outside the EU will have to appoint a representative in the EU.

 Controllers will have to implement data security requirements and build data protection safe guards into their products and services from an early stage of development (commonly known as privacy by design).

-Controllers must explain to the data subject has they have the right to transparent and accessible policies that explain how their data will be processed.
+Controllers must explain to the data subject that they have the right to transparent and accessible policies that explain how their data will be processed.
 A data subject must be able to interact with the processing process (for example a mechanism for a data subject to request rectification or erasure).
 Controllers must identify themselves (or their representative) and their data protection officer.

 The controller must tell the data subject in a clear and understandable way:

-- why they process,
+- why they process personal data,

 - how long they will store it,